zopefoundation/zope.i18nmessageid/README.txt

 factory is created by calling ``MessageFactory`` with the source domain.

-This package provides facilities for *delaring* such messages within program source text;  translation of the messages is the responsiblitiy of the 'zope.i18n' package.
+This package provides facilities for *declaring* such messages within program source text;  translation of the messages is the responsiblitiy of the 'zope.i18n' package.